sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 governmental context, attribute Claims are commonly registred in the BRP (_Basis Registratie Personen_, the Dutch citizen registry), as defined in [[?LO.GBA]].
-Usage or interoperability with the ISA<sup>2</sup> core vocabularies is RECOMMENDED.
+Usage of, or interoperability with, the ISA<sup>2</sup> core vocabularies is RECOMMENDED.

 * TBD: add default/recommended mapping OIDC <-> BRP?